 Asking too early or too late and asking too many permissions can prove fatal for your app.
 If there are critical permissions then you need to ask them upfront.
 If possible, tell your user why you require that permission what they will get after allowing them.
 Users are more likely to agree to app permissions when they get asked during important tasks where permission is needed.

 Use a better Tone, with Language and Messaging

 After deciding the timing and strategy, you need to focus on how to draft permission well.
 The best way is to go with mimicking.
 The reference of mimicking here is imitating the target audience language style.
 You can study the pace, conventions, and flow of your user base conversation.

 Also give attention to the words, tone, and writing manner of the application and permission requests.
-The research that you must have done while mobile application development can be useful here, as it will help you in understanding the user behaviour pattern of the audience you are targeting.
+The research that you must have done while mobile app development can be useful here, as it will help you in understanding the user behaviour pattern of the audience you are targeting.

 It simply means that if your app is completely informal and has slangs, hashtags, jargons, or trendy content, then you can give the same tonality to your app permissions.